Education Researcher, SRI Education

 Rush integrates quantitative and qualitative data to provide clients with actionable, formative feedback for continuous improvement.
 For example, she supports an evaluation of a Barr Foundation initiative to create innovative high school models designed to meet the needs of students who are off track to graduate, and ultimately to assess whether these innovative models are helping students graduate with the competencies needed for a changing workforce.
 Rush’s work also focuses on rigorous mixed methods program evaluations, including multiple randomized controlled trials to assess the impact of instructional coaching on teacher outcomes as well as on student achievement.

-Before joining SRI, Rush was a data coordinator at the Tennessee Department of Education in the division of Teachers and Leaders.
-She was also a research assistant for the National Center on Scaling up Effective Schools, supporting the implementation of Personalization for Academic and Social-emotional Learning in Broward County, Florida.
-Rush has also served as a data analyst at Communities in Schools of Tennessee.
+Before joining SRI, Rush was a data analyst at both the Tennessee Department of Education and Communities in Schools of Tennessee.
+She was also a research assistant for the National Center on Scaling Up Effective Schools.
+Rush earned her MPP in education policy from Vanderbilt University.

 - New Teacher Center EIR Grant for Instructional Coaching